 Because most podcasts delivered in a shorter, compact way, I get bite-sized golden nuggets of wisdom from them.
 Even unrelated podcasts to my business or personal interests can spark a creative idea.
 They can also test my boundaries.
 I like new ideas and like to be challenged in my thinking.
 Podcasts are perfect for that.

 Let me repeat this, they are free.
 Podcasts are a wealth of information and ideas.
 I get to choose when, where, how and why I listen to a particular episode or even binge listen to all available content from a podcaster.
 I can listen in my car, I can listen anywhere at any time.
 I don’t have to tune in at a particular time of day.
 You can rewind, re-listen and subscribe to whatever content you want to hear so that you don’t miss anything new.

 I know not everyone will share my love for podcasting.
 But you should give it a try.
 You might be pleasantly surprised like I was.

-You can follow the Love Wide Open with Heidi Dellaire Podcast here at Anchor.fm or find it on Apple Podcasts, Google Podcasts, Spotify and many others.
+You can follow the Heal Your Story with Heidi Dellaire Podcast here at Anchor.fm or find it on Apple Podcasts, Google Podcasts, Spotify and many others.

 Here are some of my favorite podcasts for a multitude of different reasons.